rpax/MASSIS/getting-started.md

 ## Using MASSIS

 There are two ways for using MASSIS.
-Downloading the source code from Github, or developing custom applications, and referencing MASSIS' maven artifacts.
+Typical users who want to create their own environment and agents can use  MASSIS maven artifacts to create their application in an easy way.
+For those who need to modify core features of MASSIS,  the source code is available from Github.

+### Option 1: Using MASSIS' maven artifacts

+This is the preferred option if the objective of your project is developing an application using MASSIS' features, without changing MASSIS' source code.
+MASSIS maven artifacts allow to create a prototype of a simulation application, which has to be customized by defining the particular environment and the elements (agents, actuators, sensors) in it.

+The [tutorials section](/tutorials/) explains how to create custom applications using the MASSIS maven archetypes, with step by step examples about how to do it.
+It is recommended to follow these tutorials in order to learn how to work with MASSIS.

-### Option 1: Downloading the source code
+### Option 2: Downloading the source code

 This is the recommended option for changing core features of MASSIS.
 The necessary MASSIS' modules are hosted at Github, in the following repositories:

-- [Main MASSIS Repository](https://github.com/rpax/MASSIS) : Contains the basic MASSIS' features.
+- [Main MASSIS Repository](https://github.com/rpax/MASSIS): Contains the basic MASSIS' features.
-- [StraightEdge Repository](https://github.com/rpax/straightedge): Contains the same source code of the original [StraightEdge's Google Code page](https://code.google.com/p/straightedge/), but it has been _mavenized_.
+- [StraightEdge Repository](https://github.com/rpax/straightedge): Contains the same source code of the original.
+[StraightEdge's Google Code page](https://code.google.com/p/straightedge/), but it has been _mavenized_.
 - [SweetHome3D repository](https://github.com/rpax/sweethome3d): Contains the source code of the original [SweetHome3D](http://www.sweethome3d.com/download.jsp) page, but its external libraries are referenced as maven dependencies.
 - [SweetHome3D plugins repository](https://github.com/rpax/massis-sh3d-plugins).
 Contains extensions for the environment design with SweetHome3D for MASSIS.

-### Option 2: Using MASSIS' artifacts as maven dependency of another project

-This is the preferred option if the objective of your project is developing an application using MASSIS' features, without changing MASSIS' source code.

-The [tutorials section](/tutorials/) contains examples about creating an application based on MASSIS' framework.
+## What to do next?

+Go to the  [Tutorials section](/tutorials/) to start working with MASSIS.